matrix-org/matrix-spec-proposals/proposals/3765-rich-room-topics.md

 }
 ```

+While the content of `m.topic` is currently identical to `m.message`, a
+dedicated event type allows the two to diverge in the future.

 A change to `/_matrix/client/v3/createRoom` is not necessary.
 The
 endpoint has a plain text `topic` parameter but also allows to specify a
 full `m.room.topic` event in `initial_state`.